 After you remove your pom~pom from the maker, you will want to shake it, fluff it up, roll it in your hands.
 You will probably have a few pieces that stick out: just use your scissors to trim them up a bit.

-Reassemble the 2 sides of the pom~pom maker and repeat the process for your next pom~pom.
+Reassemble the two sides of the pom~pom maker and repeat the process for your next pom~pom.
 I made 6 pom~poms for my Valentine garland.

-I bought 5 sheets of 9 X 12~inch red felt rectangles for $2.49 each a few weeks ago.
+I bought a package of 5 sheets of 9 X 12~inch red felt rectangles.
 I didn’t know how many I would need.
 As it turned out, I needed just 1 sheet to make 12 hearts ~ 2 for each heart.
 I have another project in mind for the red felt so it will not go to waste.

 Fortunately, I had some thick paper red hearts to use as a pattern for my felt hearts.
 I used a fabric pencil to trace around the pattern and then cut out my hearts.

-I needed 12 hearts for my project ~ to actually have 6 hearts.
+I needed 12 hearts for my DIY pom~pom and heart Valentine garland project ~ to actually have 6 hearts.

-Originally, I intended to use the same white yarn to sew 2 hearts together, but the yarn would not go through the felt.
-Instead, I used white embroidery thread which was perfect.
+Originally, I intended to use the same white yarn I used for the pom~poms to sew 2 hearts together, but the yarn would not go through the felt.
+Instead, I used white embroidery thread which was perfect for this DIY pom~pom and heart Valentine garland.
 Using a 1/4~inch stitch, I sewed around the heart, leaving about 2 inches open.